Loki-Astari/loki-astari.github.io/source/_posts/2013-12-02-so-you-want-to-learn-c-plus-plus-part-5.markdown

 C++ provides two forms of branching.
 The **"If Statement"** and the **"Switch Statement"** .

+Note: Looping is also a form of branching.
+The looping concept is extensive enough that we will deal with looping separately in its own article.

 ### If Statement

 The **"If Statement"** allows code to be executed when a certain condition is fulfilled and optionally an alternative piece of code otherwise.